-To help relieve itch from the rash, try using cold wet compresses.
-You can also try products such as calamine lotion, antihistamines, or aluminium acetate lotions which are available from your local pharmacy.
+To help relieve itchiness from the rash, try using cold, wet compresses.
+You can also try products such as calamine lotion, antihistamines, or aluminium acetate lotions, which are available from your local pharmacy.

-What other things can I do if I have shingles?
+What else can I do if I have shingles?

-If you have shingles there are a number of things you can do to help manage the condition.
-Here is some self-help information:
+If you have shingles there are several things you can do to help manage the condition.
+They include the following:

-- Try and keep the rash as dry and as clean as possible.
+- Try to keep the rash as dry and as clean as possible.

 - Try not to scratch the rash.
-Scratching may cause scarring and infection of the blisters.
+Scratching may cause infection and scarring of the blisters.

 - After a bath or shower, gently pat yourself dry with a clean towel.
 Do not rub or use the towel to scratch yourself and do not share towels.

-- Wear loose cotton clothes around the body parts that are affected.
+- Wear loose cotton clothes around the parts of the body that are affected.

-- If you do need to cover the blisters to prevent contamination then use a non-stick dressing.
-Do not use antibiotic creams or Band-Aids on the blisters as they may slow down the healing process.
+- If you do need to cover the blisters to prevent contamination, then use a non-stick dressing.
+Do not use antibiotic creams or sticking plasters on the blisters since they may slow down the healing process.

-- If the blisters are open, applying creams or gels is not recommended as they might increase the risk of a secondary bacterial infection.
+- If the blisters are open, applying creams or gels is not recommended because they might increase the risk of a secondary bacterial infection.

-- Avoid contact with people who may be more at risk such as pregnant women who are not immune to chickenpox, people who have a weak immune system and babies less than one month old.
+- Avoid contact with people who may be more at risk, such as pregnant women who are not immune to chickenpox, people who have a weak immune system and babies less than 1 month old.

 - Do not share towels, play contact sports, or go swimming.

-For adults who are older than 50, a vaccination called Zostavax is available.
-Being vaccinated won’t guarantee that you won’t get shingles, but it will reduce your chance of developing the condition.
-This is not the same as the vaccine used to protect against chickenpox.
-Read more about chickenpox vaccine at Immunise Australia.
+A vaccination called Zostavax is recommended for everyone over 60.
+It is given free of charge in Australia to people aged 70-79.
+Being vaccinated will not guarantee that you will not get shingles, but it will reduce your chance of developing the condition.
+Zostavax is not the same as the vaccine used to protect against chickenpox.
+Read more about the chickenpox vaccine here.